← All Modules

 Amplitude Envelope (top panel)

-The white curve traces RMS energy, the root-mean-square amplitude of the audio signal in each 0.1-second window.
+The mirrored waveform traces RMS energy, the root-mean-square amplitude of the audio signal in each 0.1-second window.
 Taller peaks mean louder moments.
 In classical music, envelopes reveal phrase structure, dynamic contrasts, and orchestral texture changes.

 Formula: RMS = sqrt(mean(x²)) where x is the audio sample array in a window.

 Time runs left to right; frequency runs bottom (low) to top (high).
-Color brightness encodes energy concentration: dark = quiet, violet = moderate, yellow = intense.
+Color encodes energy concentration using the viridis colormap: dark purple = quiet, teal = moderate, yellow = intense.
 Each column is reconstructed from the spectral centroid and bandwidth, the statistical summary of where energy is concentrated in frequency space.

-A high-brightness band near the top means bright, treble-heavy timbre.
+A bright yellow band near the top means bright, treble-heavy timbre.
 A dense band near the bottom means rich bass or low-string texture.

 What These Features Predict